Did you know that the practice of adding artificial color to brighten food began over a century ago?

 We believe that being a mom-owned company is our superpower because it allows us to understand the concerns that come with providing treats to children with food intolerances.

-Did you know that both our Classic and Tropical SuperFruit Freezies are entirely free of all chemically synthesized food dyes and colorings?
+Did you know that all our treats are entirely free of all chemically synthesized food dyes and colorings?
 As a certified B-Corp that believes in creating treats that are both inclusive and delicious, choosing not to add artificial dyes in our products was essential in proving what we stand for.

-You might have noticed that our SuperFruit Freezies can sometimes be described as “brown” in color–this is because our treats contain no chemical dyes or colorings, unlike other common freezer pops you might see on the shelves.
-Freezies that are brownish in color are completely safe to eat and enjoy; this occasional brownish hue is an indicator of the real, organic fruit purée we use in our flavorful treats!
+You might have noticed that some of our products can sometimes be described as “brownish” in color–this is because our treats contain no chemical dyes or colorings, unlike many other popular treats and snacks you might see on the shelves.
+Fruit-based treats and snacks that are brownish in color are completely safe to eat and enjoy!
+An occasional brownish or discolored hue actually means that the real fruit purée, juice, or concentrate is made without artificial dyes or colorings of any sort.
+The next time you see a DeeBee's Organics treat that varies in color, rest assured knowing that this is not an indicator of freshness nor product quality-rather, it confirms the presence of the real and natural organic fruit we commit to using!

 Did you know that it’s not just about omitting the artificial dyes to us?
 All our products are also mindfully sweetened with the wellbeing of everyone’s dietary needs and choices in mind.
 Entirely free of all refined sugars, sugar alternatives, and bursting with real organic fruit, we believe in treats you can both love and trust.